clasqm/QBASDOWN/test.md

     ![Markdown logo](https://upload.wikimedia.org/wikipedia/commons/thumb/4/48/Markdown-mark.svg/96px-Markdown-mark.svg.png)

 You've already seen the image at the top of the page.
 Images must appear on a new line.
 NOTE that the "Optional title" attribute is not supported ATM.
 You don't have to remove them from your document: they will simply be ignored.

+Size your image before you put it into your Markdown file.
+QBASDOWN does not resize images.

 Character modes
 --------------